Is Culinary School Worth It in 2026?

 Professional kitchens can be fast-paced and dangerous, with hot pans and sharp knives around every corner.
 This can be a disorienting environment for entry-level staff with no kitchen experience.
 But if you’ve attended culinary school, you may be more familiar with both the environment and terminology of the kitchen.

 Escoffier graduates also enjoy the benefit of their industry externships.
-All degree and diploma programs require students to complete a hands-on externship in a professional setting.
-This can give them the chance to test their skills, make new connections, and get their first experience of the chef’s world!
+All degree and diploma programs require students to complete a hands-on industry externship in a professional setting.
+This can give them the chance to test their skills, make new connections, and get their first experience of the chef’s world.
 They can enter their first post-school job with real kitchen time under their belts, helping them to get acclimated to the work environment that much more quickly.

 A Culinary Education Bridges the Knowledge Gap

 Not everyone who attends culinary school has the goal of working in a kitchen.
 An aspiring food writer with a journalism degree, for example, may be a wonderful wordsmith.
 But if they don’t have an intimate knowledge of food to back up their writing, it may be difficult for them to find work in the industry or produce expert content.
-This is the value of specialized education.
-It can bridge the gap between your technical skills and the subject you want to work with—food.

-Food stylists, restaurant publicists, food photographers, restaurant owners, recipe developers, and more can all show their industry authority with a culinary or pastry degree or diploma.
+This isn’t just limited to people working in restaurant kitchens; food stylists, restaurant publicists, food photographers, restaurant owners, recipe developers, and more can all show their industry authority with a culinary or pastry degree or diploma.

 Culinary School Can Allow Students to Start Building a Professional Network